Rebirth-of-the-Night/onslaught/docs/invasion/template.md

 ```

 The `unique_invasion_id` key denotes a unique name for the invasion definition and can be anything you like so long as it is unique across all invasion template files.
 This name is used to reference the invasion definition in Onslaught's `ostart` command.

+The `name` key is optional and if omitted, defaults to `""` which will prevent the name from being displayed on the progress bar.

 ## Selector